Schulz mauls Merkel as German vote nears

 “Merkel is lost in reverie … The last four years of the Kohl era was a period of stagnation and political agony.
 I want to spare Germany that again,” Schulz said.

-Schulz, a 61-year old former European Parliament president, is trailing in polls.
+Schulz, a 61-year-old former European Parliament president, is trailing in polls.

-The last one, by Infratest for ARD, said his centre-left SPD party had dropped two points to reach 22 percent, while Merkel’s conservative CDU/CSU party had 38 percent.
+The last one, by Infratest for ARD, said his centre-left SPD party had dropped two points to 22 percent, while Merkel’s conservative CDU/CSU party had 38 percent.

 But Schulz said he was putting his hope in the 46 percent of people who had still not decided whom to vote for.

 "I want to reach those undecided people.
-And if I can do that, then I can win the parliamentary elections,” he said.
+And if I can do that, then I can win,” he said.

 With the SPD focusing on social justice, he attacked Merkel for blocking plans to let people file collective lawsuits against VW, a German car maker, for selling diesel engines with fake emissions standards - the so-called Dieselgate scandal.